scoresvideos

 Security, privacy, and regulatory compliance are crucial for blockchain adoption in supply chains.
-Overcoming adoption barriers and addressing concerns are also key.
+Overcoming adoption barriers and addressing sustainability concerns are also key.
 Blockchain can contribute to sustainability efforts by enabling transparent tracking of environmental data and promoting responsible sourcing.

 Scalability and Interoperability